confetti design articles how to design a landing page that converts

 This will save you lots of time.

-1: Who is my target audience?
+Question 1: Who is my target audience?

 Make sure the landing page talks to a specific audience.
 Know the problem, the need and want your target audience has.
 You want to write the words with a particular person in mind.

-3: What is my message?
+Question 3: What is my message?

 You know your audience, the problem they have and the solution you can offer, write a simple and an easily understood message.
 This message will need to be tested but you have to start somewhere but above all else be straight forward, keep the tricky language out!

-Once you have these you can either send it to a designer, like me!
+Once you have these you can either send it to a website designer in Melbourne, like me!
 Or do it yourself by following the 7 key principles above.
-Good luck and don’t forget to test and measure!

 Landing-page-design-confetti-design